-Since you’re not the one writing, using testimonials avoids being too "salesy" while bringing an honest report of the benefits of working with you.
+Since the words are coming straight from customer's mouth, using testimonials avoids being too "sales-y" while bringing an honest report of the benefits of working with you.

 Some people are just hard to convince.
-But a powerful testimonial can really show them that your product actually makes a difference for your customers and is worth taking the leap.
+But a powerful testimonial can really show them that your product actually makes a difference for customers and is worth evaluating.

 What should be included in a good testimonial?

-Even though we deal with a few enterprise-level companies, and their testimonials are valuable to us, we’d rather hear it from 5-50 employee companies since they represent 85% of our customer base.
+Relatability.
+Your testimonials should come from people your audience can relate to, in terms of company size, job title, industry, and region.
+For example, even though we deal with a few enterprise-level companies, and their testimonials are valuable to us, we’d rather hear it from smaller firms with five to 50 employees because they represent the majority of our customer base.

-It’s a good thing to know why they chose you, but it’s even better if they can say why they chose you over the competition, which your prospect is more than likely evaluating.
+Comparison.
+It’s a good thing to know why customers went with you, but it’s even better if they can say why they chose you over the competition, which your prospect is more than likely evaluating.